 When my daughter was born, I knew the costs would add up quickly.
 Heck, even before she was born, I spent a fair amount to get things ready.
 It should be no surprise that the cost of raising a child in Canada is expensive!
 It’s generally estimated that raising a child will cost you $10,000 – $15,000 a year until the age of 18 in Canada.
 I have no idea if that’s an accurate number, but what I do know is that there are many costs and expenses to think about when having a child.

 Maternity employment insurance

 Maternity leave in Canada covers you up to 15 weeks.
-After that, you can take standard parental leave for an additional 40 weeks or 69 weeks for extended parental leave.
+After that, you can take standard parental leave up to an additional 40 weeks or 69 weeks for extended parental leave.
 During this time your employer must save your position and if you’re lucky they’ll offer some kind of top up, but if not, maternity employment insurance will help you get by.
 Employment insurance is meant to replace 55% of your weekly earnings up to a maximum of $573 a week.

 Most couples choose to take the leave one after the other but you could take it at the same time if you wanted.
 Whoever has the better top up benefits should take more time off, but try telling that to the woman who just carried and delivered a baby.